RAP2/RAP2/readme.txt

 Use iTunes to copy the zipped file (index.zip to the cocoon app):

-Open iTunes, click device, click App, select cocoon App, scroll all the way down, Add file (the index.zip file) to the App, sync the iphone.
+Open iTunes, click device, click App, in File Sharing - select cocoon App in , scroll all the way down, click Add file (the index.zip file) to the App, sync the iphone.

 Use iphone, click the Cocoon Developer App.
 Select 'Your App', click documents, ensure that your